nikhilarokkam/Stripe-Payment-Integration/README.md

-# Project Name: Stripe React Node Integration
+# Project Name: Stripe Payment Integration

+Frontend: ReactJS
+Backend: NodeJS

 This project demonstrates the integration of Stripe Checkout with a React front end and a Node.js backend.